torvalds/linux/Documentation/userspace-api/media/dvb/dmx-set-pes-filter.rst

 This ioctl call sets up a PES filter according to the parameters provided.
-By a PES filter is meant a filter that is based just on the packet identifier (PID), i.e. no PES header or payload filtering capability is supported.
+By a PES filter is meant a filter that is based just on the packet identifier (PID), i.e. anal PES header or payload filtering capability is supported.

 Return Value